nushell/nupm/docs/design/README.md

 * Add `NUPM_HOME/overlays` to NU_LIB_DIRS
 * Make the `nupm` command available somehow (e.g., `use` inside `config.nu`)

+> :warning: **WIP**
-WIP: I have another idea in mind, need to think about it.
+> I have another idea in mind, need to think about it.
 The disadvantage of this is that the default install location is not an overlay.
-We could make `nupm` itself an overlay that adds itself as a command.
+> We could make `nupm` itself an overlay that adds itself as a command.

 There are several approaches:
-* bootstrap using shell script sourced from web (like rustup)
+* bootstrap using shell script sourced from web (like `rustup`)
 * embedded inside Nushell's binary
   * The advantage of this is that it does not require user's config.
-The PATH and NU_LIB_DIRS could be pre-configured in Nushel
+The `PATH` and `NU_LIB_DIRS` could be pre-configured in Nushell
-* (in the future maybe) as a compiled binary (using something like https://github.com/jntrnr/nu_app)
+* (in the future maybe) as a compiled binary (using something like [`jntrnr/nu_app`])
-  * This would allow us to reverse the installation steps: Instead of Nushell installing nupm, we could let user only install nupm which would in turn install Nushell
+  * This would allow us to reverse the installation steps: Instead of Nushell installing `nupm`, we could let user only install `nupm` which would in turn install Nushell

 ## Dependency handling

 In compiled programming languages, there are two kinds of dependencies: static and dynamic.
 Static are included statically and compiled when compiling the project, dynamic are pre-compiled libraries linked to the project.

+> **Note**
-Note that Nushell is [similar to compiled languages][Nushell compiled] rather than typical dynamic languages like Python, so these concepts are relevan for Nushell.
+> Nushell is [similar to compiled languages][Nushell compiled] rather than typical dynamic languages like Python, so these concepts are relevant for Nushell.

 Static dependencies:
-* Advantages: reproducible, does not rely on system files (no more missing random.so.2), higher performance (allows joint optimization of dependencies and project itself)
+* :thumbsup:: reproducible, does not rely on system files (no more missing `random.so.2`), higher performance (allows joint optimization of dependencies and project itself)
-* Disadvatage: increased compile time, binary size, can easily end up with multiple versions of the same library (hello Nushell dependencies)
+* :thumbsdown:: increased compile time, binary size, can easily end up with multiple versions of the same library (hello Nushell dependencies)

 Dynamic dependencies are the opposite basically.

+> **Note**
-Note that Nushell currently supports only static dependencies, but we might be able to add the "linking" feature at some point.
+> Nushell currently supports only static dependencies, but we might be able to add the "linking" feature at some point.

-We might want `nupm`support both types of dependencies.
+We might want `nupm` support both types of dependencies.

 ## Package repository